markusgoller/markus-goller/content/blog/new-weather_station.md

 ## Publication of the weather station take place in two ways:
-* Sending data to Weather Underground automatically
+* Sending data to Weather Underground (automatically via the weather station)
 * Sending data to a private webserver ([Raspberry Pi](https://www.raspberrypi.org/) - [WeeWX](https://www.weewx.com/) - webserver)

-### Sending data to Weather Underground automatically:
+### Sending data to Weather Underground (automatically via the weather station):
 Only the below setting on the basis station have to be made (sensitive data is marked as XXX)
 ![Photo](/images/new-weather_station/IMG_20220322_200607_cropped.png)

-### Sending private webserver:
+### Sending to a private webserver:
 First the weather data is send to the Raspberry Pi on which an open source software for weather stations WeeWX is installed.
 In a second step this data is send to a webserver.
 Because the WeatherScreen PRO station has no USB-connection I had to install an extra driver.
 The driver is available on GitHub via the following link
 [(matthewwall / weewx-interceptor)](https://github.com/matthewwall/weewx-interceptor).